 freshly ground black pepper, to taste

-freshly grated parmesan cheese, to taste (optional)directions
+freshly grated parmesan cheese, to taste (optional)

 bring several cups of salted water to a boil in a medium sized pot. add in your pasta + cook until al dente, according to instructions.